jeeshan12/cypressautomation/README.md

 # cypressautomation
-Repo to start with Cypress E2E tests
+Repo to start with Cypress E2E tests.